Mikkomario/Utopia-Coder/Vault-Coder/README.md

 - Additionally, if you specify the `-NC` flag, you may prevent any combo classes from being written

 The program will inform you if there were any problems during input file processing or during output write operations.

+Alternatively, you can run this program in the following modes:
+- `list` - Lists all registered projects
+- `show <project>` - Shows a project's current paths (input, output, source)
+- `upgrade <project> <from> <to>` - Performs automated refactoring, upgrading your project to support a more recent Vault version
+- `read ...` - Generates model files from an existing database structure
+  - For usage instructions, see [Generating Model Templates](#generating-model-templates)

 ## Input File Structure
 This section instructs you on how to write a correct input json document and shows you what options you have